xhriss24/box/README.md

 ## Introduction

-Welcome to **Asta Md**, an open-source WhatsApp bot developed by Astro.
+Welcome to **Asta Md**, an open-source WhatsApp bot developed by Emperor.
 This bot leverages the latest **Baileys** library to offer a simple yet powerful interface for automating interactions on WhatsApp.
 Whether you're looking to automate customer service, send notifications, or simply have some fun, Asta Md is the perfect starting point.

 ## Features